lydia-schow/Fastpress/README.md

-# Phonepress
+# Fastpress

-## Build a website from your phone
+## Build a website in 5 minutes

-Phonepress is free, works on any device, and consumes very little cellphone data.
+Turn markdown documents into live web pages.
+We'll take care of the gory details.

 ## Features